1. Lavorazione pre-CNC: Preparation and Design for Printer Prototypes

 - Use gear mills to machine gear tooth profiles (ensure tooth pitch error ≤±0.02mm).

-- Use 4-axis linkage machining for curved surfaces (PER ESEMPIO., paper exit tray edges) to achieve consistent curvature.
+- Use 4-axis linkage machining for curved surfaces (per esempio., paper exit tray edges) to achieve consistent curvature.

 2.3 Quality Inspection During Machining